 In 2009, we obtained bearings for at least 777 boings that were manually detected using the towed array.
-Preliminary results from the just-completed 2010 field season indicate that at least 1598 boings were detected manually, of which 1198 bearings were obtained (Fig. 1).
+Preliminary results from the just-completed 2010 field season indicate that at least 1,598 boings were detected manually, of which 1,198 bearings were obtained (Fig. 1).
 Over 50 localizations were made during the line-transect survey effort.

-Automated detection and localization methods in PAMGUARD and Ishmael were attempted in real-time during 2010 surveys but were deemed too demanding on the available computer resources so were discontinued after leg I. Therefore, the acoustic data is being post-processed using automated and semi-automated techniques.
+Automated detection and localization methods in PAMGUARD and Ishmael were attempted in real time during the 2010 surveys but were deemed too demanding on the available computer resources so they were discontinued after leg I. Therefore, the acoustic data are being postprocessed using automated and semiautomated techniques.
 These methods are expected to yield more detections and possibly localizations.
 The results of the automated detections and localizations will be reviewed and validated manually to ensure their reliability.
-Localizations obtained from the towed hydrophone array data will be compared to localizations collected from the BSURE seafloor hydrophone array.
-These automated methods will be used to assess localization estimates of animals, track movements, and eventually to estimate the density and abundance of calling animals in the two main study areas using modified distance sampling analysis methods.
+Localizations obtained from the towed hydrophone array data will be compared with localizations collected from the BSURE seafloor hydrophone array.
+These automated methods will be used to assess localization estimates of animals and track movements and eventually to estimate the density and abundance of calling animals in the two main study areas using modified distance sampling analysis methods.

-Assessment of localization accuracy is important to verify the assumptions of statistical methods being developed in a related effort called the Density Estimation of Cetaceans from passive Acoustic Fixed sensors (DECAF) to estimate densities of calling animals from fixed hydrophones (Thomas et al. 2008).
-A case study was conducted from the BSURE seafloor hydrophone dataset containing over 6,000 boings automatically detected over a 6 period late April hour in Comparisons of localizations from the two seafloor array methods described above indicated good agreement (mean diff. = 142.7m; range: 67-28om).
-Researchers on the survey vessel were able to acoustically detect, track and sight the same individual that was being tracked from the seafloor array.
-The position of the sighted animal indicated relatively good accuracy (within a few hundred meters) of the positions obtained seafloor using the two localization techniques described earlier.
+Assessment of localization accuracy is important to verify the assumptions of statistical methods being developed in a related effort called the density estimation of cetaceans from passive acoustic fixed sensors (DECAF) to estimate densities of calling animals from fixed hydrophones (Thomas et al. 2008).
+A case study was conducted from the BSURE seafloor hydrophone dataset containing over 6,000 boings automatically detected over a 6-h period in late April 2009.
+Comparisons of localizations from the two seafloor array methods described above indicated good agreement (mean difference = 142.7 m; range: 67-280 m).

+Researchers on the survey vessel were able to acoustically detect, track, and sight the same individual that was being tracked from the seafloor array.
+The position of the sighted animal indicated relatively good accuracy (within a few hundred meters) of the positions obtained using the two seafloor localization techniques described earlier.
 Interestingly, the localizations determined from the towed array, although relatively precise, indicated biases based on the different algorithms used to plot the bearings from the towed hydrophone array to the calling animal.
 These errors were investigated further by manually plotting data.
 Results indicated that uncertainties in the true heading of the towed array can significantly affect localization error.

 Based on the results of this case study, more fully automated techniques are being developed to facilitate the localization analysis.
-In addition, improvements were made to existing Matlabbased detectors used to detect boings for the automated localization algorithm.
+In addition, improvements were made to existing Matlab-based detectors used to detect boings for the automated localization algorithm.
 These automated methods were used to reduce processing time during the 2010 field effort.

-One year of data collected at the ACO were analyzed (February 2007 - February 2008).
-These data showed that boings occurred seasonally from October to May with little diurnal variation.
+One year of data collected at the ACO were analyzed (February 2007 to February 2008).
+These data showed that boings occurred seasonally from October to May, with little diurnal variation.

-4. Discussion
+4 Discussion